neeldani/Atlan-Challenge/README.md

 |POST | `{id}/process/cancel/` | cancel long running process |
 |POST | `{id}/process/resume/` | resume a list of valid work types |

+### Methodology
+The client makes the `GET` request in order to start the long running process.
+The main thread dispatches a worker thread to tend to the request.
+The main thread exits with a response while the worker thread continues to run the process in background.
+This prevents timeouts.
+While the worker thread runs, a `POST` request can be made to pause, cancel and resume the process.

 ## Resumable Download